oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - __Important__: Ensure that the load balancer configures the HTTP flow to be 'sticky' - for example, a Traefik load balancer has a `sticky sessions` option.
 This ensures that all of the packets of a tunneling client connection flow to the same pod, otherwise the connection will stall when its packets are load balanced to a different pod.

+- If you are adding access for remote WebLogic Servers, then the Kubernetes hosted servers may need to [enable unknown host access](#enabling-unknown-host-access).

-- Remote clients can then access the custom channel using an `http://` URL instead of a `t3://` URL.
+- Remote clients and servers can then access the custom channel using an `http://` URL instead of a `t3://` URL.

 - Review the [Security notes](#security-notes).

-##### Kubernetes `NodePorts`
+#### Kubernetes `NodePorts`

-The Kubernetes `NodePorts` approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and exposing a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes Nodes to the network channel.
+Kubernetes `NodePorts` provide an alternative approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster.
+This approach involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and exposing a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes Nodes to the network channel.

 {{% notice note %}} The `NodePort` approach is available only when worker nodes are accessible by the clients, for example, when they have public IP addresses.
 If private worker nodes are used and access to them is possible only through a load balancer or bastion, then the `NodePort` approach is not a valid option to provide access to external clients.